-4.16 A simulated 1.49 keV point source at an off-axis 52

-4.17 The PSF anomaly 54

-4.18 Ratio of counts collected from different segments around the PDF $$ 55

-4.19 As Figure 4.18, for on-axis HRC-I observations of AR Lac 56

-4.20 Simulated images of off-axis sources 57

-4.21 The HRMA/HRC-I on-axis fractional encircled energy 59

-4.22 The HRMA/HRC-S on-axis fractional encircled energy 60

-4.23 Fractional encircled energy as a function of angular radius 61

-4.24 SIM 63

-4.25 Optical Axis 67

-4.26 ACIS-I aimpoint 68

-4.27 ACIS-S aimpoint 69

-4.28 HRC-I aimpoint 70

-4.29 HRC-S aimpoint 71

-5.1 Aspect camera assembly 76

-5.2 Spectral response of the ACA CCD 77

-5.3 Fiducial Transfer System 78

-5.4 Cumulative histogram of celestial accuracy for Chandra X-ray source locations for each SI 81

-5.5 Difference between observed and planned aimpoint 83

-5.6 Intra-observation aimpoint drift 84

-5.7 Chandra relative astrometric accuracy 85

-5.8 Differential histogram of dark current distribution for the ACA CCD in

-1999-Aug and 2017-Sep 88

-6.1 A schematic of the ACIS focal plane 98

-6.2 Popular ACIS chip choices 99

-6.3 The quantum efficiency, convolved with the transmission of the appropriate optical blocking filter 104

-6.4 HRMA/ACIS effective area versus energy - log scale

-6.5 HRMA/ACIS effective area versus energy - linear scale

-6.6 Vignetting as a function of energy and off-axis angle

-6.7 Optical depth of the contaminant measured at 0.66 keV from observations of the galaxy cluster Abell 1795.
-Light gray (red) squares denote observations with the target on ACIS-S and dark gray (blue) disks denote observations with the target on ACIS-I. The solid curve shows the best-fit relation to the data.
+4.16 A simulated 1.49 keV point source at an off-axis 52 4.17 The PSF anomaly 54 4.18 Ratio of counts collected from different segments around the PDF 55 As Figure 4.18, for on-axis HRC-I observations of AR Lac Simulated images of off-axis sources 4.21 The HRMA/HRC-I on-axis fractional encircled energy 59 The HRMA/HRC-S on-axis fractional encircled energy Fractional encircled energy as a function of angular radius SIM Optical Axis ACIS-I aimpoint ACIS-S aimpoint HRC-I aimpoint 4.29 HRC-S aimpoint 71 5.1 Aspect camera assembly 76 5.2 Spectral response of the ACA CCD 77 5.3 Fiducial Transfer System 5.4 Cumulative histogram of celestial accuracy for Chandra X-ray source loca- tions for each SI 81 5.5 Difference between observed and planned aimpoint 83 5.6 Intra-observation aimpoint drift 84 5.7 Chandra relative astrometric accuracy 85 5.8 Differential histogram of dark current distribution for the ACA CCD in 1999-Aug and 2018-July 88 6.1 A schematic of the ACIS focal plane 98 6.2 Popular ACIS chip choices 6.3 The quantum efficiency, convolved with the transmission of the appropriate optical blocking filter 104 6.4 HRMA/ACIS effective area versus energy - log scale 105 6.5 HRMA/ACIS effective area versus energy - linear scale 106 6.6 Vignetting as a function of energy and off-axis angle 107 6.7 Optical depth of the contaminant measured at 0.66 keV from observations of the galaxy cluster Abell 1795.
+Red squares denote observations with the target on ACIS-S and blue disks denote observations with the target on ACIS-I. The solid curve shows the best-fit relation to the data 108 6.8 The difference between the optical depth at 0.66 keV measured near the center of the ACIS-S chip S3 and that measured near the readout at the edge of the same chip is shown against time.
+Black circles are measurements made using the ECS data and red squares are made from observations of the galaxy cluster Abell 1795.
+The solid curve is the best-fit relation to the data 109